 ceramics classes and clay sculpture studio San Miguel de Allende Adria Calaresu

-I have an undergraduate degree in History from the University of Western Ontario, London, Ontario, a 2-year diploma from BealArt, London, Ontario, and a Master’s Degree in Fine Art from the Instituto Allende, San Miguel de Allende.
-The night of my Master's graduation show, I had an unlikely illumination, that I did not like exposing my art, or myself, which of course made the possibility of surviving as an artist very doubtful.
+I have an undergraduate degree in History from the University of Western Ontario, a 2-year diploma from BealArt, in London, Ontario, and a Master’s Degree in Fine Art from the Instituto Allende, San Miguel de Allende, Mexico.
+The night of my Master's graduation show, I had an unlikely illumination that I did not like exposing my art, or myself, which of course made the possibility of surviving as an artist very doubtful.
 I realized that I did not like the process of artist-making, but rather, I liked the process of art-making.
-Alberto likes conceiving, designing, and making things, any things... stills, furniture, buildings, jewelry, sculptures, bows and arrows,... and fixing things, and resolving problems with kilns, car engines, motorcycles, machinery, and life.

-I have scaled volcanos in Guatemala, tracked soldier ants in the jungle of Belize, pilgrimaged to visionary environments in Europe, sought out the Sahara in Morocco,... and in Mexico explored permaculture and alternative construction, nurtured an organic vegetable garden, delved in martial arts, rescued street dogs, and even made a half-hearted attempt at learning to play the accordion... but a long-listed artist's resumé of shows and awards I do not have.
+I have scaled volcanos in Guatemala, tracked soldier ants in the jungle of Belize, pilgrimaged to visionary environments in Europe, sought out the Sahara in Morocco... and in Mexico I explored permaculture and alternative construction, nurtured an organic vegetable garden, delved in the Chinese martial arts, rescued street dogs, and even made a half-hearted attempt at learning to play the accordion... but a long-listed artist's resumé of shows and awards I do not have.

-Alberto and I had a dream to make a place for thing-making, tool-hoarding and soul-cultivating.
-So we bought a run-down carpentry workshop and renovated it into our Thing-Making Place.
-We both like teeny weeny places to live, and mighty spaces to work.
-We are now done renovating and ready to get to work...
+I had a dream to make a place for thing-making, tool-hoarding and soul-cultivating, so I bought a run-down carpentry workshop and renovated it into my Thing-Making Place.
+I like teeny weeny places to live, and mighty spaces to work.
+I finished the renovations and opened my studio to the public in 2013.

-Our work: In praise of hands and heads we believe in good craftsmanship and technique.
-We believe in a good sense of humour.
-We believe that sculptures need to be outside in order for them to thrive.
+My work: During this intense adventure my clay work has unfortunately had to take a back seat.
+I hope to change that soon!
+In praise of hands and heads I believe in good craftsmanship and technique.
+I believe in a good sense of humour.
+I believe that sculptures need to be outside in order for them to thrive.
 Just like people, they need to be outside interacting with the environment.
 They need to mingle with nature, experience the rain, the sun and the wind.
 Gardening is decorating outside.
 It is an attempt to organize, embellish and tame nature and to know when to appreciate her unharnessed personality.

-We believe in art that appeals to a broad public.
-Art must be accessible --- nothing too obtuse, nor esoteric, but that has interesting ideas, historical reference and thoughtful concepts.
-We believe in art and life that has a heart and a soul, art that grows out of personal experiences.
-We like the Decorative Arts, things that are both useful (sort of) and beautiful.
-Much of our art is related to our experiences with nature during what we fondly refer to as our 'rancho years', our time spent on our land in a Mexican rural village ('rancho').
+I believe in art that appeals to a broad public.
+Art must be accessible --- nothing too obtuse, nor too esoteric, but something that holds interesting ideas, historical reference and thoughtful concepts.
+I believe in art and life that has a heart and a soul, art that grows out of personal experiences.
+I like the Decorative Arts, things that are both useful (sort of) and beautiful.
+Much of my art is related to my experiences with nature during what I fondly refer to as my 'rancho years', my time spent on my land in a Mexican rural village.
 I also retrieve childhood lessons learned from my father on those torturous never-ending Sunday 'nature walks' with the whole collection of Peterson Field Guides in hand.